Eric-Gomes/Eric-Gomes/README.md

 - 👋 Hi, I’m Eric.
 - 👀 Working as a Freelance Full Stack & Mobile App Developer.
-- 🌱 Coding in Next.js for Website Production.
+- 🌱 Next.js for Website Production.
-- => Coding in Python for Web Scraping, Data Combining and Ai.
-- D  Coding in Dart with Flutter for Mobile Applications.
+- D  Dart with Flutter for Mobile Applications.
-- C   Coding in C++ for Embedded Systems.
+- C  C++ for Embedded Systems.
 - 📫 You can reach me through my Twitter @GomesNEric.